Mel Giedroyc: Television

 In 2012 and 2013, Giedroyc hosted two special charity series for Sport Relief and Comic Relief featuring celebrities who took part for charity.
 In 2014, she guest hosted an episode of The Great Sport Relief Bake Off and in 2015, one episode of The Great Comic Relief Bake Off.
-In 2016, she presented the first episode of The Great Sport Relief Bake Off.

 In March 2014, Giedroyc presented Collectaholics, a factual mini-series for BBC Two.

 From May 2014, Giedroyc presented one series of the Channel 4 programme Draw It!, based upon and developed by the makers of the mobile app Draw Something.